howest-mct/2023-2024-projectone-ctai-ApinisAtvars/readme.md

 2. SQLite database running on a Raspberry Pi to store the number of people in the room.
 3. Streamlit app that lets the user visualize the data gathered by the model.

+## 📺 Watch a short Youtube video of me explaining the project! 📺

+The video is available [here](https://youtu.be/yvxvLyllrQA)!